VladimirV92/password-generator/README.md

 ## Welcome to password-generator
-A Basic Password Generator with a custom randomization
+A basic Password Generator with a custom randomization

 ### To start the project install the dependencies and run:
     > npm start